Admissibility and rectification of colored symmetric operads: Strong admissibility of operads

 \section{Strong admissibility of operads}

-In addition to the admissibility of operads it is in practice desirable to know when the forgetful functor preserves cofibrant objects or even cofibrations with cofibrant source, i.e., when $O$ is strongly admissible.
+In addition to the admissibility of operads, it is in practice desirable to know when the forgetful functor preserves cofibrant objects or even cofibrations with cofibrant source, i.e., when $O$ is strongly admissible, as defined in \refde{operad.admissible}.
 We present two results in this direction: \refpr{cofibrant.strongly.admissible} is a result for levelwise projectively cofibrant operads.
 It works in any symmetric monoidal model category. \refth{O.strongly.admissible} is a much more flexible criterion for levelwise \emph{injectively} cofibrant operads.
 Here, the additional key condition is the symmetroidality of $\C$.
+More precisely, we use the following conditions on $O$ (well-pointedness, also known as $\Sigma$-cofibrancy was considered in \cite{BergerMoerdijk:Axiomatic, BergerMoerdijk:Derived}):